FrontEndFoxes/curriculum/workshop/mini1.md

 Try pressing the button and seeing if dogs appear.
 Cute, right?
 Check the console to see if the dog image urls are being logged, if you encounter any difficulty.

-The entire code of your app.js file should look like this:

 ```
 const Vue = require("nativescript-vue");